meistro2k/byd-car-predelivery/seal.md

 ## Pre-Delivery Checks

+Give a courtesy heads-up to your sales representative that you would like **30 minutes** to inspect the car and go through the checks below before you sign and take delivery of your car.

 ### Exterior

 - [ ] **Paintwork Damage** - inspect for swirl marks, scratches, and surface damage from exposure to external environments or improper pre-delivery cleaning
 - [ ] **Check the undercarriage condition** -  Some customers (especially in tropical regions) have had their pre-delivered cars held in flooded holding yards with evidence of mud and flood damage)
-- [ ] **Charge flap paint is consistent with the car paintwork** - Some customers have noticed the metallic speckles on their charge flaps are missing, and do not have the shimmer when compared to the rest of the body paintwork
+- [ ] **Charge flap paint is consistent with the car paintwork** - Some customers have noticed the metallic speckles on their charge flaps are missing, and do not have the shimmer when compared to the rest of the body paintwork (mostly reported on Cosmos Black paint cars).
 - [ ] **Inspect for fine scratches on the lens of exterior cameras**
 - [ ] **Test successful front/rear window wipers and washer operation**
+- [ ] **Test NFC card functionality** - Unlock the car via the NFC reader on the driver-side door mirror.
+Start the car by putting it on the NFC placeholder, marked on the centre console armrest.
+- [ ] **Inspect for any wheel damage** - ensure there are curb rashes on the wheels during the transportation process
+- [ ] **Inspect all windows for scratch marks** - recommend the use of a phone torch.
+Some users have reported scratches on the back window.

 ### Interior

-- [ ] **Ensure air conditioning temperature is cold** - Ensure setting is on "Normal" at NOT "Eco" mode.
+- [ ] **Ensure air conditioning temperature is cold** - Ensure 'Auto A/C mode' setting is on "Comfort Normal" at NOT "Eco" mode.
+Have air flow directly pointing at you.
 Test at max fan and lowest temperature settings for 5 minutes.
 Some owners have reported insufficient refrigerant or leaking gassed systems.
 - [ ] **Check for interior stains** - especially on touch-sensitive surfaces like the centre console.

 ### Infotainment